-2043 Accuplacer I Credit
+2043 CP Accuplacer

-Prerequisite: 12th grade only AND recommendation of 11th grade teacher
+Prerequisite: 12th grade only and recommendation of teacher

 The course is designed around assisting students in the content specifically covered in the Accuplacer given at local 2 and 4 year colleges.
 If students do not score high enough on the Accuplacer test in college, they are placed in non-credit bearing remedial courses.
 The purpose of this course is to assist in the students' initial placement in a credit bearing math course.
 The course is broken up into three sections: Arithmetic, Elementary Algebra, and College Level math.